Automating cloud migrations to GCP with Velostrata

 What is Velostrata?

-Velostrata is a software platform which is designed to migrate large scale, enterprise-grade workloads and transfer them into the Google Cloud Platform.
+Velostrata is a software platform that is designed to migrate large-scale, enterprise-grade workloads and transfer them into the Google Cloud Platform.
+Velostrata works with virtual workloads from VMware, Hyper-V. , but also with physical machines.

 Arguably the best part is that this is a free service for migrations into GCP.
-This blog will focus on data center and cross-cloud workloads
+This blog will focus on data center and cross-cloud workloads.
+If you get stuck at any point during this procedure, google has great Velostrata documentation available online.

 How does Velostrata work?